CIMR-Algos/TerrestrialSnowArea_ATBD_v2/book/baseline_algorithm_definition.md

 ## Forward Model

 The origins of the implemented algorithm stem from {cite:t}`chang_1987`, who present a linear relationship between snow depth and spectral difference (see {eq}`TB_diff`).
-This relationship is derived from an empirical fit of simulated microwave brightness temperatures for varying SWE, using a microscopic scattering model {cite:p}`chang_1982`.
+This relationship is derived from an empirical fit of simulated microwave brightness temperatures for varying {term}`SWE`, using a microscopic scattering model {cite:p}`chang_1982`.
 The model takes into consideration the underlying (un-)frozen surface conditions as well as the physical temperature, density, and grain size of the snowpack.
 Snow grains are assumed to be spherical and randomly-spaced, resulting in incoherent scattering.
 The radiative transfer equation is solved numerically.

 ## CIMR Level-1b Resampling Approach

-Prior to the main TSA algorithm, the current CIMR L2 TSA framework includes the resampling of L1b TB data to collocate channels to a target channel.
+Prior to the main TSA algorithm, the current {term}`CIMR` Level-2 TSA framework includes the resampling of L1b TB data to collocate channels to a target channel.
 The implemented resampling approach stems from the [CIMR Devalgo Tools](https://github.com/CIMR-Algos/Tools), with the target resolution of Ku-band TB data being set to match Ka-band resolution.
 For future research purposes, it is encouraged to also remap X-band TB data with Ka-band as target.